 Unlocks every table on this page.
 Free weekly digest included.
 By subscribing you agree to our Terms and Privacy Policy.

-Members whose implants followed a medically necessary mastectomy or augmentation for gender dysphoria qualify for two additional indications that cosmetic augmentation patients do not:
+Tier 2: Reconstruction and gender dysphoria cases only.
+Members whose implants came from a medically necessary mastectomy — cancer or prophylactic — or gender dysphoria treatment qualify for two additional covered indications not available to cosmetic augmentation patients:

 #Covered Indication